ava-labs/avalanchego/tests/fixture/testnet/local/README.md

 This package depends on its parent package for implementation-agnostic network and node configuration.
-Only configuration and code specific to orchestrating local networks belongs here to ensure that other orchestration implementations (e.g. for kubernetes) can reuse the shared configuration abstractions without complication.
+Only configuration and code specific to orchestrating local networks belongs in this package to ensure that other orchestration implementations can reuse the shared configuration abstractions.

 ## Usage